A Brief History of CIGI

 Originally named the New Economy Institute, the resulting think tank was renamed The Centre for International Governance Innovation in 2002 to clarify its focus and mission.
 In 2003, CIGI obtained a matching $30-million donation in federal funding, through the Department of Foreign Affairs and International Trade.

 In the early years, CIGI focused on hiring staff, launching research programs and finding an office.
-In 2003, CIGI moved from the Waterloo-St. Jacobs railway station to the former Seagram Museum building in the Uptown sector of Waterloo.
+In 2003, CIGI moved from the Waterloo-St. Jacobs railway station to the former Seagram Museumbuilding in Uptown, Waterloo.

 GROWTH AND EXPANSION